Home Fieldwork Projects Publications Teaching CV Avatar

 1 December 2023: I've a new paper out in Oceanic Linguistics, in which I reconstruct Split Inalienable Coding in the East Bird's Head family.

 23 September 2023: Two months in the field; eight events; ten presentations.
 It's been a very busy summer!
-You can check out some of the things I've been talking about over the last few months—including the synchrony and diachrony of uncommon word-prosodic changes in the languages of Raja Ampat, a little-known phenomenon of bilingual language acquisition in Island Southeast Asia and the Pacific, and the higher-order subgrouping of Malayo-Polynesian—right here.
+You can check out some of the things I've been talking about over the last wee while—including the synchrony and diachrony of uncommon word-prosodic changes in the languages of Raja Ampat, a little-known phenomenon of bilingual language acquisition in Island Southeast Asia and the Pacific, and the higher-order subgrouping of Malayo-Polynesian—right here.

 Avatar